 Across the country, many people contend with common pests such as mice, roaches, and ants, but those who live in hot and dry climates face an additional threat: scorpions.
 Unlike generally harmless pests, scorpions can be dangerous.
 Equipped with sharp pincers and a pointed stinger that can inject a venomous poison, these intimidating arthropods are especially dangerous to young children and pets.

-- BEST OVERALL: TERRO Scorpion Killer Aerosol Spray
+- BEST OVERALL: Cedarcide Scorpion Shield

-- BEST BANG FOR THE BUCK: HARRIS Scorpion Killer, Liquid Spray Odorless Formula
+- BEST BANG FOR THE BUCK: Harris Scorpion Killer, Liquid Spray Odorless Formula

-- BEST NATURAL: HARRIS Diatomaceous Earth Crawling Insect Killer
+- BEST NATURAL: Harris Diatomaceous Earth Crawling Insect Killer

 - BEST GLUE TRAP: Catchmaster 72MAX Pest Trap

 - BEST ULTRASONIC: Good Life Pest Repeller Ultimate AT